Rare Pennies for the Penny Collector

 Comments:

-The inaugural small cent, the 1856 Flying Eagle cent had a mintage of only 1000.
+The inaugural small cent, the 1856 Flying Eagle cent had a mintage of only about 2000 (more than half of them were proofs).
 The addition of an 1856 cent in any acceptable condition is a prudent buy.
-The coin has seen steady appreciation over the long term, including 2009-10, during a somewhat stagnant coin market.
-However, resumed growth at some point is a safe prediction, being that an 1856 Flying Eagle cent is "necessary" to complete a small cent collection, but is available only in extremely small quantities.
+The coin has seen steady appreciation over the long term, being that an 1856 Flying Eagle cent is "necessary" to complete a small cent collection, but is available only in extremely small quantities.
 Buy ONLY from reputable sources, as many 1858 Flying Eagles have been altered to appear as 1856.

 The Year This Coin Was Minted...